What is Zero-Based Budgeting?

 The main pitfall of this sort of budgeting is that every budgeting item becomes the direct result of whether it generates profits or not.
 For example, if the human resources department doesn’t generate much profit for the last few years (since cost centres need more time to generate profits), it will get less funding for the next year.

-Why zero based budgeting concept?
+Why zero-based budgeting concept?

 - Systematic analysis is mandatory: Before ensuring which department or unit will get the funding, this budgeting encourages careful analysis of why the funding is required.
-If the manager can’t give enough reasons to approve funding, there will be no funding available for that particular unit which comes down to the next reason for choosing zero based budgeting over traditional budgeting.
+If the manager can’t give enough reasons to approve funding, there will be no funding available for that particular unit which comes down to the next reason for choosing zero-based budgeting over traditional budgeting.

-- Ensures cost-effectiveness: One of the most important reasons for which zero based budgeting is practised is because it saves a lot of cost upfront.
+- Ensures cost-effectiveness: One of the most important reasons for which zero-based budgeting is practiced is because it saves a lot of cost upfront.
 Let’s say that you as a manager sees that one of the departments (let’s say accounting) isn’t doing well.
 The employees in the accounting department are performing poorly and their work isn’t adding value to the profit generation of the company.
 In this scenario, you can do two things – first, you can put the employees of accounting into other job roles which will help them appreciate their own talent and abilities plus you can outsource the whole accounting department from next year.
 Since you’re starting from zero, there will be almost no downside until you sit again next year to re-evaluate your decision.

 - Very detailed: Details can save a business.
-This approach also reduces errors and help a business look deeply into its processes.
+This approach also reduces errors and helps a business look deeply into its processes.
 As a result, inefficiencies are taken care of and business becomes very effective.

 - It’s strategic: Since the aim of a business is to grow, get more clients, and serve more customers; it helps to become strategic.
 This type of budgeting allows the business to be strategic in their approach and only expend the amount they need to grow.
-As a result, spending would have a direction and would become a means for business to achieve something worthwhile.
+As a result, spending would have a direction and would become a means for a business to achieve something worthwhile.

 - No focus on cost centres: Since cost centres don’t help in generating immediate profits, this budgeting doesn’t encourage funding them.
-And that is a downside because cost centres are responsible for long-term health and profits of a company.
+And that is a downside because cost centers are responsible for the long-term health and profits of a company.
 If they aren’t nurtured well, the whole company will get affected at the end of the day.